IRS-Public/tax-withholding-estimator/README.md

 ## Setup

-If you are an IRS developer, first follow the instructions in [IRS-ONBOARDING.md](./docs/onboarding/onboarding-irs.md).
+If you are an IRS developer, first follow the instructions in the [IRS Onboarding Docs](./docs/onboarding/onboarding-irs.md).

-If you are not a developer, follow the instructions in [NONDEV-ONBOARDING.md](./docs/onboarding/onboarding-nondev.md).
+If you are not a developer, follow the instructions in the [Non-Dev Onboarding Docs](./docs/onboarding/onboarding-nondev.md).

 ### Instructions